 The plans to build a Calvin 3 drawer storage cabinet are super simple and inexpensive.
-Using one sheet of plywood and a few boards, this fabulous cabinet can help solve storage issues anywhere needed.
+Using one sheet of plywood and a few boards, this DIY storage cabinet with drawers can help solve storage issues anywhere needed.
 The bonus is that two or three can be built, and used side by side to create a console table, dresser or media stand (just make sure to screw the cabinets to each other and secure them to a wall for stability!).
 This cabinet is the perfect project for any skill level!

 Materials (to build one cabinet with three drawers):